 PROCEDURAL ASPECT OF OFFENCE OF BIGAMY

-According to Schedule 1(1)(a)(10) of the National Penal Code, 2074 B.S., bigamy is a government plaintiff case that is prosecuted by the Government Attorney on the behalf of the victim.
+According to Schedule 1(1)(a)(10) of the National Penal Code, 2074 B.S., bigamy is a government plaintiff case that is prosecuted by the Government Attorney on behalf of the victim.

 The victim has to complain and communicates the details of the case to the police in the form of a First Information Report (F.I.R.) in accordance with Section 4 of the National Criminal Procedure Code, 2074 B.S.
-The concerned police office investigates the offense and prepares a case file which is sent to the concerned District Government Attorney’s Office.
+The concerned police officer investigates the offense and prepares a case file which is sent to the concerned District Government Attorney’s Office.

 If in view of the proof and evidence collected, the concerned government attorney considers that there is adequate evidence for instituting the case, the concerned government attorney shall prepare a charge sheet in the form referred to in Schedule-20 and shall submit the charge sheet to the concerned District Court within the time limit.